 Enjoy This Post?
 Share the Love!

-What is TravelStyle?
-It can be a real challenge to pack light to save and have less luggage to drag around.
-I really see this when I get to a far away train station with no elevator!
-To make it worse, how i it possible to go through lots of time zones and climates and not look like a ship wreck!
+It can be a real struggle to know how to pack light to save and have less luggage to drag around.
+I really see this when I get to a far away train station with no working elevator!
+To make it even worse, how is it possible to go through lots and lots of time zones and climates and not look like a ship wreck!

 Solo Travel Light but Look Good: Tip 1: